threatcl/threatcl/README.md

 Successfully wrote to 'dashboard-example/dashboard.md'
 ```

+### Custom Markdown Templates

+The `hcltm dashboard` command can also take optional flags to specify custom templates (as per Golang's [text/template](https://pkg.go.dev/text/template)).

+To specify a dashboard template file, use the `-dashboard-template` flag.
+For an example, see [dashboard-template.tpl](examples/dashboard-template.tpl).

+To specify a threatmodel template file, use the `-threatmodel-template` flag.
+For an example, see [threatmodel-template.tpl](examples/threatmodel-template.tpl).

+### Custom Filename for the Dashboard Index file

+The `hcltm dashboard` command can also take an optional flag to specify a filename for the "index" generated dashboard file.
+By default this file is `dashboard.md`.
+Use the `-dashboard-filename` flag without an extension to change this filename.

 ## Data Flow Diagram

 As per the [spec](spec.hcl), a `threatmodel` may include a single `data_flow_diagram`.
 An example of a simple DFD is available [here](examples/tm2.hcl).